peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

     public EFloat RoundToIntegerExact​(EContext ctx) Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+ The resulting number's Exponent property will not necessarily be 0;
+ use the Quantize method instead to give the result an exponent of 0.

 **Parameters:**

 * <code>ctx</code> - An arithmetic context to control precision, rounding, and exponent range of the result.
-If <code>HasFlags </code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.